 However, you can’t put your guest blogging program on autopilot.
 You’ll still need to set up editorial guidelines, vet the quality of the work and make sure each post is original.

 As you accept guest posts, keep in mind that often the guest blogger’s goal is to drive traffic from your site to theirs.
 But by regularly providing amazing, valuable content, your readers will keep coming back to your site for more.

-Interviews are a great way take the pressure off of you to create content.
-Talk to industry leaders, satisfied customers or a random guy at the coffee shop to get a fresh perspective you can share with your audience.
+Interviews are a great way to take the pressure off of you to create content.
+Talk to industry leaders, satisfied customers, or a random guy at the coffee shop to get a fresh perspective you can share with your audience.

 Make sure you include notes or a transcript of audio and video interviews to improve your search engine visibility.

 When you put your post together, you can provide the interview as text, audio, or video, depending on which option best fits your (and your audience’s) needs.

 And hey, your interviewee may choose to share the post with his or her audience once it goes live.